-Double rooms from $508.00, excluding tax at 23.2 per cent.
-Please note the hotel charges an additional government tax of $6.00 per person per night on check-out.
+Double rooms from £894.31 ($1,078), including tax at 27.6 per cent.
+Please note the hotel charges an additional government tax of $6.00 per person per night on check-out and an additional resort fee of $40.00 per room per night on check-out.

 Rates include buffet breakfast and selected minibar snacks, including popcorn, nuts, crisps and ice-cream.

 Pampering is down to a fine art at Lime, the hotel's polished day spa.
 Positioned on the water's edge, the retreat features a relaxation area with steam room, two plunge pools, a juice bar and eight serene treatment spaces.
 Plans are also in the works for a couple's sanctuary in the jungle.